mudita/MuditaOS/harmony_changelog.md

 ### Fixed
 * Fixed the backlight blink in pre-wake up
 * Fixed missing tooltip text in Onboarding in French
+* Fixed incorrect Power Management statistics in the logs

 ### Added
 * Added custom alarms functionality